 Naturalists and professional ecologists analysed different aspects of ecology over the past decades across a complete range of different species, habitats or regions.
 Therefore, for many though far not all questions data are already available.
 To be analysed smoothly, it is necessary to store these data in an ordered manner, i.e. in databases with easy access.
 We collated and host data for public access on plant traits of the German flora (i.e.) and analyse databases on plant distribution in Germany (i.e. , hosted by the Federal Agency for Nature Conservation) together with databases on land-cover, soil, geology and climate which are to our disposal by courtesy of other institutes.

-The Global Change Experimental Facilityis a part of the UFZ field station Bad Lauchstädt.
+The Global Change Experimental Facilityis a part of the UFZ experimental station Bad Lauchstädt.
 GCEF is a large field experiment for the investigation of the consequences of climate change for ecosystem processes under different land use options.
 The GCEF consists of 50 plots with a size of 16 m x 24 m.
 The experiment started in 2014 and is planned to be conducted for at least 15 years.

 The Terrestrial Environmental Observatories